Disalg-ICS-NJU/zookeeper-tla-spec/README.md

 # ZooKeeper's TLA+ Specification

-This project is about the TLA+ specifications of ZooKeeper and its core consensus protocol called *Zab (Zookeeper Atomic Broadcast)*.
+This project is about the development and evaluations of TLA+ specifications of ZooKeeper and its core consensus protocol called *Zab (Zookeeper Atomic Broadcast)*.
 The specifications help us discover several [ambiguities](protocol-spec/issues.md) of Zab's informal description and some [deep bugs](test-spec/deep-bugs.md) in multiple versions of ZooKeeper (including the latest version 3.8.0 at the time of writing).

-The formal specifications are also provided to ZooKeeper community via a [pull request](https://github.com/apache/zookeeper/pull/1690) , which is under review and about to be merged [soon](https://lists.apache.org/thread/x622jkntmj81tg44n5lo4lvpx0b000d7).
+The formal specifications are also provided to ZooKeeper community via a [pull request](https://github.com/apache/zookeeper/pull/1690) , which is under review and about to be [merged](https://lists.apache.org/thread/x622jkntmj81tg44n5lo4lvpx0b000d7).